rchain/rchain/docs/rholang/rholangmatchingtut.md

 Patterns follow the same rules as channels in terms of equivalence.
 In the case of -arity matching, joins, logical connectives, etc. the rules apply to each name pattern individually.

 Here we need to treat statements that are not on the top level.
 We reemphasize that the rules for name equivalences described in the last section only apply on the top level.
-When we are matching *patterns within patterns*, these equivalence rules do not apply and we check for an exact text match, **excluding** $\alpha$-equivalence.
+When we are matching *patterns within patterns*, these equivalence rules do not apply and we check for an exact text match, **excluding** alpha equivalence.
 This means that the following two channels are *not* equivalent:

 * `@for(  @for( @{ Nil | x } <- @Nil ){ Nil } <- @Nil ){ Nil }}`